Familiar with dwell time?

 Most often, a low dwell time means one thing: visitors aren’t finding what they’re looking for on your site.

-That said, there are a few other factors that can contribute to a low dwell time.
-You’ll find these are similar to those that affect bounce rate and time on page.
+That said, there are a few other factors that can contribute, you’ll find these are similar to those that affect bounce rate and time on page.

 - Mobile Friendliness – Mobile is now the go-to when it comes to search (it represents 80% of global internet usage).
 So it makes sense that if a user visits a page from a mobile device and finds that it’s not mobile-friendly, they’ll quickly click back, resulting in a low dwell time.